 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that this series encourages preschoolers’ curiosity about the world around them as it introduces them to basic scientific principles and several species of prehistoric creatures.
+Parents need to know that Dinosaur Train encourages preschoolers’ curiosity about the world around them as it introduces them to basic scientific principles and several species of prehistoric creatures.
 Each story exposes kids to science terms like "hypothesis" and "herbivore," illustrating their meanings in kid-friendly ways.
 In addition to its educational quality, the show also celebrates differences and encourages respect for others, as Buddy’s travels lead him to make many new friends whose lifestyles and appearances are very different from his.

 What's the story?

 DINOSAUR TRAIN centers on a young Tyrannosaurus Rex named Buddy (voiced by Phillip Corlett) and his adoptive Pteranodon family, who live in a giant nest near the sea.
 Inquisitive Buddy is always on the lookout for adventure, and there’s no shortage of it when he and his siblings Tiny (Claire Corlett), Shiny (Erika-Shaye Gair), and Don board the Dinosaur Train and speed through time to meet other prehistoric creatures.
 As questions arise, Buddy comes up with theories and eagerly makes discoveries that will solve the scientific riddles he faces.
 The show also includes live-action segments starring paleontologist Scott Sampson, who chats with kids about science and fun dinosaur facts.